Shwetraj1/Web_dev_Basics/README.md

 Scroll through the landing page to learn more about the product/service.
 Use the contact section to send inquiries.

 # Conclusion
-These projects demonstrate my ability to create functional and aesthetically pleasing web applications.
+These projects demonstrate my journey to create functional and aesthetically pleasing web applications from 0.
 I hope you find them as exciting and educational as I did while developing them.
 If you have any questions or feedback, feel free to reach out!